JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 JR: before jumping from plan, be sure you are wearing your chute.

-NS: So you have to click  in the  node tree  on the bump map  image

-NS: so it  get a  highlighted border
+NS:  So you have to click  in the  node tree  on the bump map  image  so it  get a  highlighted border

 DS: ok